six-two/mkdocs-placeholder-plugin/docs/advanced-configuration.md

 - Variable names that do not match the recommended naming conventions/format

 If you know what you are doing and these warinings annoy you, you can disable them with `whow_warnings: false`.

+### static_pages

+Pages where placeholders will be replaced at build time by the predefined values.
+Input fields for variables will be disabled on these pages.

 ### placeholder_file